GuidoBR/digitalgarden/content/HomeroIliada.md

 #### Mestre dos Mares, de Patrick O'Brian

+Patrick O'Brian em sua magistral série Mestre dos Mares (Aubrey-Maturin) faz algumas referências a Homero.
+No livro "Treason's Harbour" temos a seguinte [citação](https://www.goodreads.com/quotes/10367207-certainly-he-had-heard-of-homer-and-had-indeed-looked):

+> “Certainly he had heard of Homer, and had indeed looked into Mr Pope’s version of his tale; but for aught he could make out, the fellow was no seaman.
+Admittedly Ulysses had no chronometer, and probably no sextant neither; but with no more than log, lead and lookout an officer-like commander would have found his way home from Troy a d—d sight quicker than that.
+Hanging about in port and philandering, that was what it amounted to, the vice of navies from the time of Noah to that of Nelson.
+And as for that tale of all his foremast-hands being turned into swine, so that he could not win his anchor or make sail, why, he might tell that to the Marines.
+Besides, he behaved like a very mere scrub to Queen Dido.”

+Além disso, o título da sua história "[The Wine-Dark Sea](https://www.amazon.com/Wine-Dark-Vol-Aubrey-Maturin-Novels/dp/0393312445)" é uma clara referência ao texto da [Ilíada](https://en.wikipedia.org/wiki/Wine-dark_sea_(Homer)) e a discussão de academicos sobre o que Homer quis dizer com mar cor de vinho.:

 <blockquote>
 Foi então que pensou outra coisa o divino Aquiles de pés velozes
 <br>pôs-se de pé, afastado da pira, e cortou uma loira madeixa,